 Brisbane City Plan 2014 project background

-Brisbane City Plan 2014 commenced on 30 June 2014.
-After the largest city-wide public consultation program to take place in Brisbane in more than a decade, over 2700 submissions were received during the 60 day public consultation phase which closed at midnight on 30 July 2013.
+Brisbane City Plan 2014 commenced on 30 June 2014, after the largest city-wide public consultation program tin Brisbane in more than a decade.
+Over 2700 submissions were received during the 60-day public consultation phase, which closed at midnight on 30 July 2013.